 Markets are subdivisions of the population who purchase specific products or services.
 They establish the basis for demand and are the source of all revenues.
 There are two types of markets to consider:

-- End use markets—the sets of companies who provide “consumers” with specific products and services
+- End use markets—the sets of companies who provide consumers with specific products and services

 - Application markets—the end use markets that use your value proposition in specific ways

 As an example, let’s consider the air travel industry.
-The market is the people who use air transportation to travel from one location to another—business travel, individual/pleasure travel, charters, etc. The end use market is the airline companies and private planes (charters and co-shares) who provide air transportation.
+The market is the people who use air transportation to travel from one location to another—business travelers, individual/pleasure travelers, charters, etc. The end use market is the airline companies and private planes (charters and co-shares) who provide air transportation.
 The market segments are the different types of airline companies, such as global carriers, regional carriers, and contract carriers.